 Fluctuations in long-term investments are related to the maturity in years of the investment portfolio at each year end.
-Long-term investments increased in 2020 and 2019.
+Long-term investments decreased in 2021 and increased in 2020.

-Depreciation charges exceeded additions to productive capacity as shown in Note 3 in both 2020 and 2019 resulting in an overall decrease in capital assets and productive capacity.
+Depreciation charges exceeded additions to productive capacity as shown in Note 3 in both 2021 and 2020 resulting in an overall decrease in capital assets and productive capacity.
 MEAN's investment in productive capacity consists primarily of its ownership interest in two power generation plants: 1) a 6.92% ownership interest in the Walter Scott, Jr. Energy Center Unit 4 (WSEC 4) generation plant, located near Council Bluffs, Iowa and 2) a 23.5% ownership interest in the Wygen Unit I (Wygen I) generation plant, located near Gillette, Wyoming.
 Capital assets include MEAN's operations and management facility, furniture, and equipment.

-The increase in other noncurrent assets in 2020 is due to increases in certain costs deferred as permitted under Governmental Accounting Standards Board (GASB) Codification Section Re10, Regulated Operations ("Regulated Operations").
-The decrease in other noncurrent assets in 2019 is due to decreases in contracts receivable and recovery of certain costs previously deferred as permitted under GASB Regulated Operations.
+The increase in other noncurrent assets in 2021 and 2020 is due to increases in certain costs deferred as permitted under Governmental Accounting Standards Board (GASB) Codification Section Re10, Regulated Operations ("Regulated Operations").

 Deferred outflows of resources consist of deferred costs of refunded debt resulting from refunding transactions.
-The decrease in 2020 and 2019 resulted from annual amortization.
+The decrease in 2021 and 2020 resulted from annual amortization.